oxks/mbfl/README.md

 # Welcome to Buffalo powered shortlink project!

-It's a fork of buff.la updated to recent framework version.
+It's a fork of buff.la
 It follows Buffalo standard install and run procedures.

 OAUTH provider's secrets shoud be set for example in the project's root /.env file.